 1961: Five years before setting the single-season record for goals, Hull scores the 100th of his NHL career in a 6-2 Blackhawks loss to the Montreal Canadiens at Chicago Stadium.
 He becomes the third-fastest to 100 goals, trailing Richard and Jean Beliveau.

 Video: Bobby Hull used slap shot to win three scoring titles

-1967: The Blackhawks clinch first place for the first time since entering the League in 1926 by defeating the Toronto Maple Leafs 5-0 at Chicago Stadium.
-Ken Hodge and Lou Angotti each score twice for the Blackhawks, and Hull scores his 49th goal of the season.
+1967: The Blackhawks clinch first place for the first time since entering the NHL in 1926 by defeating the Toronto Maple Leafs 5-0 at Chicago Stadium.
+Ken Hodge and Lou Angotti each scores twice for the Blackhawks, and Hull scores his 49th goal of the season.
 The Blackhawks are the last Original Six team to win the Prince of Wales Trophy, then given to the first-place finisher in the regular season.

 Video: Memories: Howe starts at center next to his sons

 2015: Ken Hitchcock becomes the fourth member of the NHL 700-win club for coaches when the St. Louis Blues defeat the Philadelphia Flyers 1-0 in a shootout.
 The victory improves Hitchcock to 700-424-95 with 88 ties.
-The first three coaches to reach 700 wins -- Scotty Bowman, Al Arbour and Joel Quenneville -- also spend time running the Blues during their career.
+The first three coaches to reach 700 wins -- Scotty Bowman, Al Arbour and Joel Quenneville -- also spend time running the Blues during their careers.